RelayForge/haproxy-cloudflare-template/docs/DEPLOYMENT.md

 - You have complex pre/post deployment tasks
 - You want idempotent deployments

-**Use Docker if:**
+**Use Docker (Socket API) if:**
-- You run containerized infrastructure
+- You want containerized infrastructure
+- Security is important (no Docker socket exposure)
+- You need runtime server control (enable/disable backends)

+**Use Docker (Docker Socket) if:**
+- You run in a trusted environment
+- You need full container control
+- Security is less of a concern

+**Use Docker (HAProxy Only) for:**
-- You want easy testing and development
+- Quick testing and development
-- You use Kubernetes or Docker Swarm
+- Experimenting with HAProxy configuration

 **Use Manual for:**
 - One-off testing